-I've got the perfect cozy meal for you!
-Fry up a batch of these Crispy Breaded Pork Cutlets with Apple Cider Gravy and get ready to graciously accept all of the compliments coming your way.
+Pan fry a batch of these Crispy Breaded Pork Cutlets and pair them with Apple Cider Gravy for the best sweet-savory combination.
+This main dish is the epitome of a cozy meal.
+Get ready to graciously accept all of the compliments coming your way!

 Are you in the mood for another special meal idea for chilly nights?
 Try these Cranberry Braised Short Ribs!
 They are rich and balanced with a sweet-savory sauce.

 I include ingredient notes here when I think they’ll be helpful, including ways to source, any preparation tips, or why I've chosen a particular ingredient.
 Be sure to check out the recipe card below for the full list of ingredients and their quantities!

 The list isn't long, but this combination of ingredients yields a deeply flavorful sauce and tender fried cutlets.
 It's a perfect meal to use up cider and apples if you are lucky enough to be able to pick them locally.

 - Boneless Pork Chops: Either buy a whole pork loin and slice off chops yourself or buy chops that are about 1-inch thick.
 This is the ideal thickness to pound into a cutlet for breading.